|Module Code: LN202|

 |Thursdays 10:00 or 11:00 Room: tbc|

 This module, for visiting Erasmus students only, focuses on European folk literature (in English translation) from its oral roots through to retellings from the twentieth- and twenty-first centuries.
-You will be introduce to a selection of texts and genres – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, medieval romance forms, and the novella — and consider the development of folk literature over the centuries, and its continuing popularity and value.
+You will be introduce to a selection of texts, genres and forms – not only fable, folktale and fairytale, but related popular/folk genres, such as the fabliau, Breton lay, and the Italian novella — and consider the development of folk literature over the centuries, and its continuing popularity and value.

 You will examine plots, themes and motifs, and how they endure or recur in different kinds of narratives.
 You will also explore how texts of different periods and in different forms reflect the context in which they originated; for instance, how the narratives treat everyday practicalities and socio-political realities, and what messages they communicate to successive audiences.